 Your basket is currently empty!

-Dyslexic children struggle to read, write and spell new words.
+Dyslexic children can find it hard to read and spell certain words.
 Some words can be more challenging than others.

 Irregular spellings (Tricky Words) that don’t follow typical pronunciation rules.
 For example: